 We will continue to monitor the ways we prevent modern slavery by:

-Continue to provide information and training to our workforce on modern slavery and human trafficking as appropriate to their role and ensuring our whistleblowing processes are effective.
+- Continue to provide information and training to our workforce on modern slavery and human trafficking as appropriate to their role and ensure our whistleblowing processes are effective.

-This statement is made pursuant to section 54 of the Modern Slavery Act and constitutes our statement for the financial year 1.10.20 to 30.9.21.
+This statement is made pursuant to section 54 of the Modern Slavery Act and constitutes our statement for the financial period 1 October 2021 to 31 March 2023.